Landon Rice

-Landon Rice (born February 28, 1988) is a Canadian professional football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Landon Rice (born February 28, 1988) is a Canadian professional football offensive lineman.
+He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
 He is a two-time Grey Cup champion after winning with the Alouettes in 2023 and with the Toronto Argonauts in 2024.
-He played CIS football at the University of Manitoba and attended Crocus Plains Regional Secondary School in Brandon, Manitoba.
+He played CIS football at the University of Manitoba.

 Early life

-Rice played high school football for the Crocus Plains Regional Secondary School Plainsmen as an offensive and defensive lineman on the 9-man football team.
+Rice played high school football at Crocus Plains Regional Secondary School in Brandon, Manitoba, as an offensive and defensive lineman on the 9-man football team.
 He won the Canada Cup in 2005 as a member of Team Manitoba.

 University career

 Rice played for the Manitoba Bisons from 2007 to 2012.
 The Bisons won the 43rd Vanier Cup in 2007.
 He participated in the 2008 CIS East-West Bowl.
 Rice was named a team captain in 2011 and 2012.
 During his draft eligible year, Rice broke his ankle which impacted his draft status.